-\centerline{\bf In conclusion} {\em Energy transfer from geometry to matter can only be explained in the general framework of CGR provided under the following conditions: (1) the matter Lagrangian density on the Riemann manifold includes one or more (massless) scalar fields quadratically coupled with the dilation field; (2) the corresponding Lagrangian density on the Cartan manifold is formally equal to that of a Higgs boson field provided with a number of corollary Goldstone bosons.
-This makes CGR potentially capable of smoothly joining the Standard Model}.
+In summary, the energy transfer from geometry to matter can only be explained in the general framework of CGR, provided that the following two conditions are satisfied: (1) the matter Lagrangian density of the action integral $A$ on the Riemann manifold includes one or more massless scalar fields quadratically coupled with the dilation field; (2) the corresponding Lagrangian density of the action integral $\hat A$ on the Cartan manifold is formally equal to that of a Higgs boson field equipped with a number of corollary Goldstone bosons, so that CGR is potentially capable of joining the Standard Model smoothly.